niravnb/Convex-optimization-problems-using-CVX/README.md

 # Convex-optimization-problems-using-CVX
-Solving Convex optimization problems using CVX.
+Solving Convex optimization problems using CVX on Matlab